rsksmart/devportal-1.0/rif/multisig/sdk/erc721/erc721_transactions.md

 ### SetApprovalForAll Transaction

-It sets or unsets approval for a specific operator.
-That would allow the operator to perform transfer operations on behalf of the owner.
+It sets or unsets approval for a specific operator, that allows the operator to perform transfer operations on behalf of the owner.

 ```ts
 await erc721TransactionBuilder.setApprovalForAll(